Integr-0/ElectronElement/README.md

 ## Assets
 to be made and fetched
 # TODO
-Migrate multiplayer code to NFE (Netcode for Entities), Learn entities workflow, make assets, sync username with playerprefs, acceleration
+Rework whole multiplayer code to be more organized and have better commenting, make assets, sync username with playerprefs, player movement acceleration

 # BUGS
 Can't pause or rejoin lobbies more than 2 times,
 Can't move in Backrooms map

-## Active Debug Values
-NONE